nicolasba/ECSE222_DigitalLogic/g12_LAB_3/README.md

 ### Lab 3
-Designing 8-bit full adder and 8-bit subtractor.
+Implementing 8-bit full adder and 8-bit subtractor on an Altera board.